Sunnout/ASDProject1/README.md

 - Cyclon
 - HyParView

-The 'graphs' folder contains results obtained from executing experiments using different combinations of these protocols.
+The `graphs` folder contains results obtained from executing experiments using different combinations of these protocols.